 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Harper on February 6, 2001 in paperback and has 260 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Harper on February 6, 2001 and has 260 pages.

 Third in the Rincewind subseries revolving around Rincewind the Wizzard and fifth in the overall Discworld series.
 If you’re interested, there is a chronological listing of the Discworld books on my website.

 Greed for power.
 It’s a universal trope in the human race.
 And this eighth son of an eighth son is no exception.
 I suspect there’s some brainwashing involved in this as well as this eighth son of an eighth son influences his own eighth son.